Welcome

 Learning Outcomes

-After reading this article, you will be able to explain the role of Stamp Duty Land Tax (SDLT) and Land Transaction Tax (LTT) in property transactions, identify when and how these taxes are calculated and paid, outline the post-completion steps required for compliance, and apply these principles to SQE1-style scenarios.
+This article explains the role of Stamp Duty Land Tax (SDLT) and Land Transaction Tax (LTT) in property transactions, identifies when and how these taxes are calculated and paid, outlines the post-completion steps required for compliance, and discusses SQE1-style scenarios that illustrate these principles.

 SQE1 Syllabus

-For SQE1, you are required to understand the completion and post-completion steps relating to SDLT and LTT in property transactions.
-Focus your revision on:
+For SQE1, you are required to understand the completion and post-completion steps relating to SDLT and LTT in property transactions, with a focus on the following syllabus points:

 • the calculation and payment of SDLT (England) and LTT (Wales) on freehold and leasehold transactions